 After any trip outside the U.S. (no matter how short), green card holders need to be ready to present to Customs and Border Protection (CBP) officers—in addition to their actual permanent resident card—evidence that they have not abandoned their status in the United States.
-Such evidence may include their maintenance of a home or other property, or the presence of their family members, in the U.S., as well as any other ties to the country.
+Such evidence can include their maintenance of a home or other property, or the presence of their family members, in the U.S., as well as any other ties to the country.

-Most green-card holders (excluding refugees, asylees, and crewmembers) need a reentry permit in order to enter the U.S. after any absence of one year or more.
+Most green-card holders (excluding refugees, asylees, and crewmembers) need a reentry permit in order to enter the U.S. after any expected absence of one year or more.

-Your second, although riskier option is to find your way somehow to a U.S. border or other point of entry and ask customs officers to let you in (as a returning resident) in the exercise of their discretion—for “good cause” (meaning because you have a good excuse for not presenting a reentry permit or visa).
-(You would request such an exercise of discretion by filing Form I-193, Application for Waiver of Passport and/or Visa, issued by U.S. Citizenship and Immigration Services, or USCIS.)
+Your second, although riskier option is to find your way to a U.S. border or other point of entry and ask customs officers to let you in (as a returning resident) in the exercise of their discretion—for “good cause” (meaning because you have a good excuse for not presenting a reentry permit or visa).
+You would request such an exercise of discretion by filing Form I-193, Application for Waiver of Passport and/or Visa, issued by U.S. Citizenship and Immigration Services, or USCIS.

-You can obtain a reentry permit by filing Form I-131, Application for Travel Document (available from USCIS).
+If eligible, you can obtain a reentry permit by filing Form I-131, Application for Travel Document (available from USCIS).
 Check box 1.a in Part 2 of the form, complete Parts 1 through 5 and 8, and send it to USCIS with a copy of the front and back of your green card.
 If you can, attach some evidence to document the reasons for your intended absence.

-After filing Form I-131, you will be scheduled for a biometrics appointment (to get your fingerprints and photograph taken) if your age is between 14 and 79.
+After filing Form I-131, you should be scheduled for a biometrics appointment (to get your fingerprints and photograph taken) if your age is between 14 and 79.
 (If that is the case, be sure to submit your own photos if you wish to avoid the biometrics appointment; the photo is still required of you, just not the fingerprint check.)

 Make sure you are present in the United States to attend the appointment—subsequent to which you could (if you requested it) pick up the reentry permit at a U.S. embassy or consulate abroad.
 (You could also request expedited processing if you have an emergency.)

 If your reentry permit application is denied, you can appeal the decision by filing USCIS Form I-290B, Notice of Appeal or Motion.

 Nonetheless, this limit does not apply to active professional athletes and employees of international organizations, the U.S. government, or the American University in Beirut.
-(Although, as noted earlier, the latter may not normally need a reentry permit, they may choose to obtain one in certain circumstances—for example, when they might not return to the U.S. immediately following the conclusion of their work abroad.)
+(Although, as noted earlier, the latter might not normally need a reentry permit, they may choose to obtain one in certain circumstances—for example, when they might not return to the U.S. immediately following the conclusion of their work abroad.)